Updated May 2019

 /dev/da0p2 / ufs rw 0 0 /zfs/share /zfs/share zfs rw 0 0 /zfs/data /zfs/data zfs rw 0 0

 If you use ZFS snapshots, this next part is important!

 Whatever locations you added to mtab above, add their snapshot directories to the /etc/retroclient.excludes file, as well:

 If you don't exclude the .zfs snapshot directories, Retrospect will scan them all during backups!
 This can greatly increase backup times and possibly cause backups to fail.

 Create the services directory (if it doesn't exist):

 mkdir -p /usr/local/etc/rc.d

-Copy and save this Retrospect Service as "/usr/local/etc/rc.d/retro".
+Copy and save the contents on this Retrospect Service page as "/usr/local/etc/rc.d/retro".

 Make the service executable:

 Once you have the Retrospect client running, make sure to enable exclusions with this command: